shaisachs/the-check/README.md

 Mathi flipped it over.

 Numbers.
 Tip line.
-And at the bottom, printed like it wasn’t sure whether it should be saying anything at all:
+And at the bottom, curled in soft loops:

 **good team**